snowclipsed/CS5800/Reading 2/Reading-2.md

 ## Problem 3) Provide a quick review of Selection, Insertion, Merge sort and quick sort and provide a summary of the O, Omega and Theta asymptotic running times.
 These could come from your reading , you do not need to compute them.

+The O-notation indicates an upper bound on a function's asymptotic behavior.
+Implying that a function's growth rate is constrained and cannot surpass a certain level.
+The rate is determined by its highest-order term.
+The Ω notation represents a lower bound on the asymptotic behavior of a function.
+In other words, the notation indicates that a function grows at least as fast as a specific rate.
+The rate is based on the highest-order term.
-$\Theta$ notation describes a tight bound on a function's asymptotic behavior.
+The θ notation describes a tight bound on a function's asymptotic behavior.
 It indicates that a function grows exactly at a particular rate, which is determined by the highest-order term.